Dubrovnik (Gruz) Port of Call

 Shopping

-Shopping around the pedestrian-friendly old town is easy and many great bargains can be found along the marble-paved streets of the Stradun.
-Local artists sell their watercolour and oil paintings in most local markets where interesting souvenirs can be bought such as embroidered tablecloths and linen, Dalmation wine and delicious preserves and dried fruit, all beautifully packaged.
-Head to the Lapad Shopping Center in Lapad where all the usual international chain stores can be found.
+Shopping around the pedestrian old town is fun and many great bargains can be found along the marble-paved Stradun, although arts and crafts in this well-trod tourist hub are not cheap.
+Local artists sell their watercolour and oil paintings in local markets, where other interesting souvenirs can also be bought.
+Popular Dubrovnik souvenirs include embroidered tablecloths and linen, Dalmation wine and delicious preserves and dried fruit.
+If in search of more conventional designer gear, head to the Lapad Shopping Center where all the usual international chain stores can be found.

 Best Buy